This Land Press is a Quarterly Magazine from the Middle of America

 Who we are

 Over the past several years, we’ve established an impeccable reputation for aggressive and compelling journalism, fiction, photography, poetry and art by acclaimed writers and artists.
 This Land magazine is available at newsstands and by subscription.
 Our stories come from the nation's best writers, artists, and thinkers, but our focus remains on life in the middle of America.

 ABOUT OUR STAFF · OUR CONTRIBUTORS

-Our mission is to chronicle life in Oklahoma through courageous, compelling stories-and to tell those stories in the most suitable medium.
+Our mission is to illuminate life and culture in the Middle of America through courageous, compelling stories.
 We encourage inclusion, tolerance, equality, diversity, integrity, creativity, critical thought, and stewardship.
 We believe that by attending to the world around us, we can illuminate our condition for the purpose of enhancing and celebrating its beauty and rectifying its neglect.

-When the Columbia Journalism Review announced our New Media presence in Oklahoma with their article "Narrative Found," reporter Michael Meyer wrote "The significance of This Land’s expansion—and the fact that it’s being facilitated by a venture capitalist rather than the National Endowment for the Arts—can be best understood as a bet against some of the more demoralizing trends in recent media history."
-It's our sincere hope that our innovations in New Media will result in economic growth for our state, starting with greater opportunities for our state's creative class.
+When the Columbia Journalism Review announced our presence with their article "Narrative Found," reporter Michael Meyer wrote "The significance of This Land’s expansion—and the fact that it’s being facilitated by a venture capitalist rather than the National Endowment for the Arts—can be best understood as a bet against some of the more demoralizing trends in recent media history."
+It's our sincere hope that our innovations will result in economic growth for our state, starting with greater opportunities for our state's creative class.

 Based in Tulsa, Oklahoma, This Land Press also operates a retail store that sells books, videos, audio, apparel, and a variety of other items that help support our publishing efforts.